Infertility

 How is Infertility Diagnosed?

-Your fertility specialist will first review you and your partner’s medical history and lifestyle.
-He or she will then perform various diagnostic tests in order to assess your hormone levels and the condition of your reproductive organs.
-Other tests may include a semen analysis, laparoscopy, ovarian reserve testing, and more.
+Your fertility gynaecologist will first review you and your partner’s medical history and lifestyle.
+He or she will then perform various diagnostic tests in order to assess your hormone levels and the state of your reproductive organs.
+Other tests may include a semen analysis, laparoscopy, ovarian reserve testing for example.

 How is Infertility Treated?